Back to Blog

 SHIPPING HACK:

 Myprotein's free shipping threshold changes constantly.
-If you're $10-15 short, their protein bars or flavour sachets are decent value-adds to hit the minimum.
+If you're a few dollars short, their protein bars or flavour sachets are decent value-adds to hit the minimum.
 The bars taste better than the powder, honestly.

 BACKUP PLAN:

-Keep one tub of local protein (Musashi, BSN, whatever's at Guardian) for emergencies.
+Keep one tub of premium protein on standby for emergencies.
 Myprotein delivery can be unpredictable, and running out of protein when you're trying to hit your macros is annoying.

 Also, if you're training at boutique studios like F45 Tanjong Rhu or UBX Novena, don't bring your shaker into class.
 These places are image-conscious and protein shakers don't fit the vibe.
 Hit your shake in the carpark after.